Categories

 Attaching a Trailer

 Please observe the maximum permitted trailer dimensions (weight and length).
 Most states and all Canadian provinces require safety chains between your tow vehicle and trailer.
 The chains should be crisscrossed under the trailer tongue.
 They must be attached to the hitch receiver and not to the vehicle’s bumper or axle.
 Be sure to leave enough slack in the chains to permit turning corners.
-Most states and all Canadian provinces required a separate brake system for towing trailers.
+Most states and all Canadian provinces require a separate brake system for towing trailers.

 WARNING